abdel-habib/ISIC2019-skin-lesion-classification-segmentation/readme.md

 | Target 0 Sensitivity | 96.1160|
 | Target 1 Sensitivity | 91.7962|

-As for the multi-class challenge, the results obtained are reported in the tables below.
+As for the multi-class challenge, the results obtained are reported in the table below.

 | Metric | Value |